kahlil/sensible-config/README.md

 ## Merge with Git

-If you want to merge the sensible-config files into your project you can do that by adding this repo as a remote repo in your project and fetch the files.
+If you want to merge the sensible-config files into your project you can do that by adding this repo as a remote repo in your project, fetch that repo and merge master:

 ```sh
 git remote add sensible-config https://github.com/distilledhype/sensible-config.git